SongketLipi/Algorithms/README.md

 * Add comments so that people can relate to the explanations.
 * Follow the standards of your language.
 * If you are using a data structure specific to your language, mention the insertion/deletion/addition costs.
+* Include the driver in a single file

 ##  Repo Maintainer